tarifas90/CTF-Writeups-2021/hackyholidasy2021.md

     }
 echo "{\"authorised\":true,\"codeword\":\"".expectedKeyword('code.txt')."\"}";
 ```
-Then we server the code like
+Then we serve the code like
 ```bash
 php -S 0.0.0.0:8000 code.php
 ```